-Payment Plan One Pay these charges in full by June 30, 2022 2/10th of the annual tuition is nonrefundable 3 % discount Payment Plan Two Two payments of each by June 30th and December 1st 2/10th of the annual tuition is nonrefundable 1.5% discount will be given for this semi-annual payment Payment Plan Three Ten installment payments ofeach with nonrefundable 2/10th due in advance (1 payment due June 1st to cover June 2023, 1 payment due July 1st to cover September 2022) .
-Remaining payments to be paid monthly October-May.
-2/10th of the annual tuition is nonrefundable No discount for this plan
+Payment Plan One Pay these charges in full by June 30, 2023 Two months of the annual tuition is nonrefundable No discount if awarded financial aid Payment Plan Two Two payments of each by June 30th and December 1st Two months of the annual tuition is nonrefundable Two payments of each by June 30th and 1.5% discount will be given for this semi-annual payment No discount if awarded financial aid

+Daymont Dlan Top installment payments of pack No discount for this plan

+Payment Plan Ten installment payments ofeach No discount for this plan

+Three with nonrefundable two months due in

+advance (1 payment due June 1st to cover

+1 1

+June 2024, 1 payment due July 1st to cover

+September 2023) .
+Remaining payments to

+be paid monthly October-May.

+so paid morning october may.

+The manufact of the manual heiting is

+Two months of the annual tuition is

+nonrefundable

-Please note that for all payment plans, 2/10th of annual tuition is nonrefundable.
+Please note that for all payment plans, two months of annual tuition is nonrefundable.

+PAST DUE ACCOUNTS

-PAST DUE ACCOUNTS: Harbor Montessori School is a private, non-profit educational institution.
+Harbor Montessori School is a private, non-profit educational institution.
 Enrollment and your tuition contract are based on a ten-month academic year for Early Childhood and up, a twelve-month year for Toddler, and 10 consecutive months followed by month to month for Infant programs.
-When you enroll your child(ren), you are enrolled for the entire period listed above and are responsible for the entire tuition associated with the program(s) your child is enrolled in.
+When you enroll your child(ren), you are enrolled for the entire period listed above and are responsible for the entire tuition associated with the program(s) in which your child is enrolled...